 Come and have your voice heard!

-Apply today for Daughters of the Vote and learn how the political process can empower and support you & your community
+Apply starting October 10 for Daughters of the Vote and learn how the political process can empower and support you & your community

 In advancing the goals of reconciliation and honouring Nation-to-Nation relationships, Daughters of the Vote is working in partnership with Aboriginal Organizations and communities.
 We honour and respect the richness and great diversity of First Nations, Inuit and Métis across Turtle Island.